Timati: Personal life

 Timati was in a relationship with Alexa – his colleague from the “Fabrika Zvyozd” – a popular Russian television talent show.
 The pair split up in 2007.

 He was also in a relationship with model Alena Shishkova.
 They share a daughter named Alisa (born 19 March 2014).

 Since 2015, Timati has been dating Russian model Anastasia Reshetova.
 On 16 October 2019 the couple had a son, named Ratmir.

+In 2025, he became a father for the third time.
+His current girlfriend, Valentina Ivanova, gave birth to a daughter, Emma.